About Us

 MARTIN:

-A variety of Republicans have hostile the department overtime.
-I suggest, people would possibly keep in mind that Rick Perry, who’s now the strength secretary, referred to as for casting off the branch when he became going for walks in the Republican presidential primaries.
-The Republican Party Platform, which no one reads, has known it to be abolished at various factors through the years.
+A variety of Republicans have been hostile to the department over time.
+People would possibly keep in mind that Rick Perry, who’s now the secretary, referred to as for casting off the branch when he was going for walks in the Republican presidential primaries.
+The Republican Party Platform, which no one reads, has been owned it be abolished at various fatimeshrough the years.
 You understand, why is that?

 KLEIN:

 I could say it’s a philosophical argument.
-It’s the concept – Republicans might say the idea of having this kind of federal paperwork concerned in something that they definitely sense like is a state-degree problem is just now not an excellent aspect.
-While Newt Gingrich changed into the speaker of the House, one among his proposals was removing the Department of Education.
+It’s the concept – Republicans might say the idea of having this kind of federal paperwork involved in something that they like is a state-level problem, but it’s just not an excellent aspect.
+While Newt Gingrich became the speaker of the House, one amofis proposals was removing the Department of Education.
 And he said that we did not – he didn’t think we wanted a federal department of homework checkers.

 MARTIN:

-But all Republicans don’t feel that manner because human beings will keep in mind the path that George W. Bush gave the department a massive role in his No Child Left Behind initiative, which becomes a signature domestic coverage initiative.
-And what changed into the impact on the Department of No Child Left Behind?
+But not all Republicans don’t feel that way because human beings will keep in mind the path that George W. Bush gave the department a massive role in his No Child Left Behind initiative, which became a signature domestic coverage initiative.
+And what was the impact on the Department of No Child Left Behind?

 KLEIN:

 Sure.
-So No Child Left Behind surely grew the federal role even greater than we had seen earlier than in K-12 education as it required, for the primary time, states to test college students in grades 3 thru 8 and once in a high faculty.
-And that they had to break out the consequences of those checks to show how English language freshmen and students in special training and students of color and terrible children had been doing relative to their peers.
-So it turned into seen as kind of a civil rights law.
+So, Chld Left Behind surely grew the federal role even greater than we had seen earlier than in K-12 education, it required, for the first time, states to test college students in grades 3 through 8 and once in a high school.
+And that they had to break out the consequences of those checks to show how English language freshmen and students in special training and students of color and children had been doing relative to their peers.
+So it turned into some kind of civil rights law.
 And that hasn’t gone away.
-Even under President Trump, the one’s assessments are nevertheless in location.
+Even under President Trump, the assessments are nevertheless in loplaceMARTIN:

 MARTIN:

 That is reporter Alyson Klein.
-She is an assistant editor at Education Week, and they turned into here with us in our studios in Washington, D.C.
+She is an assistant editor at Education Week, and they turned in herewith us in our studios in Washington, D.C.
 Thank you a lot.

 Geneva A. Crawford